carlos-himura/xgb-class-nba-sagemaker/README.md

 scale_pos_weight = negative_samples / positive_samples

 This helps the model penalize the minority class appropriately and improves prediction accuracy for underrepresented outcomes.

+# Model Performance on Test Set

+After deploying the XGBoost classifier through the SageMaker pipeline and validating the final model, the following performance metrics were obtained:

+Evaluation Metrics
+- Accuracy: 0.8394
+- Precision: 0.7660
+- Recall: 0.8360
+- F1 Score: 0.7994
+- ROC AUC: 0.9300

+Confusion Matrix
+[[935 176]
+ [113 576]]

+These results indicate a strong balance between precision and recall, with particularly high ROC AUC, showing that the model discriminates well between “Above Average” and “Below Average” player performance.
+The high recall for the positive class suggests that the class balancing strategy and Hyperopt-optimized parameters contributed effectively to improving minority class detection.